Mahmoud-Idris02/SafeDrive-FOTA/README.md

 - **Enhanced Security**: Implement advanced cryptographic techniques to safeguard against cyber threats and unauthorized access.
 - **Obstacle Avoidance and Detection System**: Developed to test the functionality of the FOTA system, this feature ensures that the system can manage and update firmware while the vehicle is actively avoiding obstacles.
 - **Vehicle Dashboard**: Implemented as a user interface for the system, providing a comprehensive and intuitive way to interact with and manage the FOTA system and its features.
+## System Architecture

+The FOTA system architecture consists of the following components:

+1. **FOTA Management Server:** This server controls the distribution of firmware updates to smart cars.
+It verifies the firmware and securely sends updates to the vehicle.

+2. **Gateway:** The gateway acts as an intermediary between the vehicle and the FOTA management server.
+It manages the communication between the vehicle control unit (VCU) and the management server, ensuring data is securely transmitted and received.
+The gateway is responsible for receiving the firmware updates and forwarding them to the vehicle.

+3. **Vehicle Control Unit (VCU):** The VCU receives the firmware update from the gateway, verifies its integrity, and installs the new firmware onto the vehicle's systems.

+4. **Obstacle Avoidance System:** A sensor-based system within the vehicle designed to detect obstacles and avoid collisions during testing of the firmware updates.

+5. **Cryptographic Modules:** Encryption and decryption modules ensure that all communications between the server, gateway, and vehicle are secure and tamper-proof.

 ## Technologies Used

 - **Programming Languages**: [Embedded C, C++, Python]